FarronF/limerick-council-meetings/meetings/2021/03/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd February 2021.md

 On the proposal of Councillor Foley, seconded by Councillor Galvin, it was agreed to allocate

-€1,000 to Glórach Theatre, Abbeyfeale.---
+€1,000 to Glórach Theatre, Abbeyfeale.
+---
 4

 On the proposal of Councillor Sheahan, seconded by Councillor Foley, it was agreed to allocate